codesport/admin-panel/README.md

 Learning React makes us better JavasScript developers.
 Indeed, as a React developer we have the opportunity to truly understand and appreciate JavaScript's power and extensibility.
 Furthermore, `create-react-app`'s use of ESLint provides numerous benefits that teach us to write more secure and stable code.

-Next steps for this project would include:
+Some immediate next steps for this project would include:

-* Integration with a NoSQL database such as MongoDB or Firebase
+* Integrating with a NoSQL database such as MongoDB or Firebase
 * Adding authentication and access control for security
-* Hosting on a live sever running node and NGINX
+* Hosting on a live server running node and NGINX
-* Potentially using Redux to manage state as our application continues to grow and state management becomes more complex
 * Using Jest to run automated test and to incorporate test driven development best practices
+* Integrating with APIs to pull in external data

+Other potential integrations might entail:

 * Explore using React Router as a means of handling navigation and URL management
-* Integrating with APIs to pull in external data
+* Potentially using Redux to manage state as our application continues to grow and state management becomes more complex
 * Removing console.log status checks and debug messages
-* Explore the use of CSS in JavaScript libraries such as styled-components, react-bootstrap, etc.
+* Exploring the use of CSS in JavaScript libraries such as styled-components, react-bootstrap, etc.

 Be well.
 Be safe.
 And, thank you for reading.